 If you don’t use popups, you’re an idiot.

-I try not to call people idiots, but I do agree with Derek’s point: you should use popups.
+We try not to call people idiots, but we do agree with Derek’s point: you should use popups.

 Popups are a useful, powerful, in-your-face technique that can skyrocket your conversions on long-form content.